keerthi550/machine-learning-/README.md

 The tutorial demonstrates:

--Building and training a CNN with TensorFlow/Keras Evaluating classification performance
+- Building and training a CNN with TensorFlow/Keras Evaluating classification performance
 Visualising feature maps from convolutional layers Analysing correct and incorrect predictions